Proudly Serving the Wilmington, NC & Cape Fear Areas

 Toric IOLs have special markers on the peripheral parts of the lens that enable Dr. Groat to see the orientation of the astigmatism correction in the lens.
 This is necessary to correct for the patient’s cornea being more oblong than round.
-Once the toric IOL is implanted in the eye, Dr. Groat then rotates the lens so the astigmatism correction is properly aligned for the best vision.
+Once the toric IOL is implanted in the eye at our Wilmington NC or Cape Fear office, Dr. Groat then rotates the lens so the astigmatism correction is properly aligned for the best vision.
 This corrects the refraction errors created by the misshaped cornea.

 The question of whether you have 20/20 vision or not isn’t really the thing.
 The question is if you need glasses or not with these toric IOLs.
 Research on outcomes has shown 92 percent of patients report no difficulty with driving at night without eyeglasses six months after their cataract surgery.
 Additionally, 97 percent of patients receiving toric IOLs said they would choose the same IOL to be implanted again.

 Are There Risks With These Intraocular Lenses Compared With Other IOLs?